TexasInstruments/edgeai-tidl-tools/README.md

 python3 ./scripts/gen_test_report.py
 ```
 - The execution of above step will generate output images at ```./edgeai-tidl-tools/output_images``` and output binary at ```./edgeai-tidl-tools/output_binaries```

+> **_NOTE:_** Instead of SCP you can use any method to transfer the afromentioned files from PC to target.
+You can even use NFS mount to mount the entire edgeai-tidl-tools repository on the target board.

 ## Compile and Benchmark Custom Model